13 Quick Solutions To Control Smelly Trash Can Odors

 Because face it, the bottom of a garbage can holds the majority of concentrated odors so it makes sense to put any type of absorber mentioned above there.
 There are many options so whichever method you choose remember to change it up every few weeks.
 Otherwise, it will no longer be useful.

-Keep up with more of our “House and Home” articles by subscribing to our newsletter below.
+Read more of our “House and Home” articles.

 Written By The Resource Manual